An Erd\H{o}s-Stone type result for high-order spectra of graphs: Proofs of theorems

 \section{Proofs of theorems}

-In order to prove Theorem \ref{thm main}, we first give a lemma that provides an inequality between the number of $t$-cliques in a graph and $t$-clique spectral radius.
-It is a generalization of Wilf's \cite{Wilf} inequality $\mu(G)\leq \sqrt{2(1-1/n)c_{2}(G)}$. \begin{lemma} Let $G$ be a graph with $n$ vertices.
+In order to prove Theorem \ref{thm main}, we first give a lemma that provides an inequality between the number of $t$-cliques in a graph $G$ and the $t$-clique spectral radius.
+It is a generalization of Wilf's \cite{Wilf} inequality $\mu(G)\leq \sqrt{2(1-1/n)c_{2}(G)}$, where $\mu(G)$ is the spectral radius of the adjacency matrix of $G$. \begin{lemma} Let $G$ be a graph with $n$ vertices.
 Then